10 mistakes every barbecuer makes (and how to avoid them!)

 Place your food on a plate and leave it to cool for around 5 minutes before serving.
 If you’re worried it will get cold, flash it on the grill for 30 seconds each side after cooling time and then serve.
 It may be 5 minutes of torture but it will definitely be worth it!

 So there you have it, your guide to the perfect barbecue!
-Why not check out these super cool barbecue gadgets that will make you look and feel like a pro.
+While you’re here, why not also check out these super cool barbecues and grilling gadgets that will make you look and feel like a pro?